cornelius-erfort/cornelius-erfort.github.io/_pages/about.md

 I am a PhD candidate and member of the Research Training Group [DYNAMICS](https://www.sowi.hu-berlin.de/en/dynamics/about-dynamics/about) which is jointly organized by [Humboldt-Universität zu Berlin](https://www.hu-berlin.de/en) and the [Hertie School](https://www.hertie-school.org/en/study/graduate-programmes/phd/phd-programmes/dynamics).
-I previously held a position at the cluster of excellence [SCRIPTS](https://www.scripts-berlin.eu/).
-I am currently visting the [LSE Department of Government](https://www.lse.ac.uk/government).
+During my PhD, I visited the [LSE Department of Government](https://www.lse.ac.uk/government) for one term.

 My main interests are in comparative politics and quantitative methods.
 More specifically, I focus on the political behavior of candidates, representatives and political parties in the face of changing demographics and new technology using quantitative social science methods.